Manav2507/Redbus-Data-Scraping-and-Dynamic-Filtering/README.md

 # Features

-Real-time Data Scraping: Automated extraction of bus schedules and seat availability.
-Dynamic Filtering: Refine results by route, type, price, and more.
+Real-time Data Scraping: Automated extraction of bus schedules and seat availability.\n Dynamic Filtering: Refine results by route, type, price, and more.
 User-friendly Interface: Simplified travel insights through an interactive app.
 # Business Use Cases